eekcoopuw/jobmon/docsource/quickstart.rst

    a result of an adverse cluster event)
 #.
 Re-attempt a set of Tasks that may have ERROR'd out in the middle (assuming you
    identified and fixed the source of the error)
 #.
-Set stderr, stdout, and project qsub arguments from the top level
+Set stderr, stdout, working_dir, and project qsub arguments from the top level

 To resume the Workflow created above::